 One thing is certain: if while tuning a piano, the pitch has been raised, say, half a semitone, it will take a while for the piano to settle nicely in tune at that higher pitch.
 So it is quite possible to have a piano tuned, only to find that all too quickly, it loses that recently-tuned sound.
 This is not the fault of the tuner!

 From the tuner's point of view, a change in pitch is always countered by the stretch of the strings.
 Altering the pitch of a piano is like pushing something heavy up a slope.
-Even if you think it solid enough to stay where you've put it, a force - like the downward pull of gravity acts on the tuning as if it would prefer the tuning back where it was!
+Even when the tuner thinks the pitch of the strings are going to stay where he put it, a force - like the downward pull of gravity, fights back as if it would prefer the tuning to go back where it was!

 © Steve Burden